mlhartme/pommes/README.md

                             place holders can be followed by angle brackets to filter for the enclosed substring or variables;
                             output is a file or URL to write results to, default is the console.

     checkout commands
-      'st' root?            print all checkouts under the specified directory with status markers:
+      'st' root?            print status of all checkouts under the specified directory:
-                            ? - directory is not an unknown project M - checkout has untracked files, modifications or is not pushed C - checkout url does not match the directory Pommes would place it in 'goto' query          offer selection of matching projects, check it out when necessary, and cds into the checkout directory
+                            ? - directory is not in database M - checkout has un-tracked files, modifications or is not pushed C - checkout url does not match the directory Pommes would place it in 'goto' query          offer selection of matching projects, check it out when necessary, and cds into the checkout directory
       'checkout' query      checkout matching projects; skips existing checkouts;
-                            offers selection before changing anything on disk;
-      'remove' '-stale'? root?
+                            offers selection before changing anything on disk 'remove' '-stale'? root?
                             remove (optional: stale) checkouts under the specified root directory;
                             a checkout is stale if the project has been removed from the database;
                             offers selection before changing anything on disk;
-                            checkouts with uncommitted changes are marked in the list
+                            checkouts with uncommitted changes are marked in the list - example urls: github:mlhartme
+                                svn:https://svn.yourserver.org/some/path -skip/this/subpath
     database commands
       'database-add' '-delete'? '-dryrun'? '-fixscm'? ('-zone' zone)?  url* add projects found under the specified urls to the database;
                             zone is a prefix added to the id (defaults is local);
                             overwrites projects with same id;
-                            url is a svn url, http url, artifactory url, github url or json url, an option (prefixed with '%') or an exclude (prefixed with '-')  'database-remove' query remove all matching projects
+                            url is a svn url, http url, artifactory url, github url or json url, an option (prefixed with '%') or an exclude (prefixed with '-') 'database-remove' query
+                            remove all matching projects
-      'database-reset'      deletes the current database and runs any configured imports.
+      'database-scan'       deletes the current database and re-add all seeds.

-    fields in the database: (field id is the first letter of the field name.) id          Unique identifier for this pom.
+    fields in the database: (field id is the first letter of the field name.) id          Unique identifier for this project.
 Zone + ':' + origin. revision    Last modified timestamp or content hash of this pom. parent      Coordinates of the parent project.
       artifact    Coordinates of this project.
       scm         Scm location for this project.
       dep         Coordinates of project dependencies.
       url         Url for this project.

-    import options          how to handle configured imports default behaviour     no imports
+    scan options            how to handle configured seeds default behaviour     no scanning
-      '-import-now'         unconditional import
+      '-scan-now'           unconditional scan
-      '-import-daily'       import if last import is older than one day
+      '-scan-daily'         scan if last scan is older than one day

     query syntax
       query     = '@' MACRO | or
       or        = (and (' ' and)*)? index?